hbenl/vscode-test-adapter-remoting-util/README.md

 * deploy mocha in the remote environment.
 If your workspace folder contains mocha in `node_modules/mocha` and you have deployed the entire workspace folder in the remote environment, you can use that copy of mocha by setting `"mochaExplorer.mochaPath": "node_modules/mocha"` in your VS Code settings.
+Alternatively, you could deploy mocha to some other location in the remote environment and set the `mochaPath` property in the `WorkerArgs` to that location.
+  Or you could let node resolve the mocha location in the remote environment (using node's standard resolution algorithm) by setting `mochaPath` in the `WorkerArgs` to `undefined`.
 * send the worker script to the remote environment.
 This could also be done using bind-mount or `rsync` or it could be sent via `stdin` to the node process in the remote environment.
 * start the worker script remotely.
 This is usually done by